afrigeri/sillyolimpics/README.md

 # sillyolympics
 A python library to evaluate sport training zones using an heart rate monitor or power meter

+Covers
-Covers Carmichael Trainin System and Joe Friel Trainin System for cyclists and runners.
+  * Carmichael Trainin System
+  * Joe Friel Trainin System